Diamond Bow-Tie Effect

 THE BOW-TIE EFFECT IN DIAMONDS

 The Diamond Bow-Tie effect is the subject on quite some disagreement in the jewel industry.
-Some people consider it a good thing, saying that it contributes to the overall beauty of the diamond while others say that it is a bad thing: a flaw that mar’s the exquisiteness of the diamond.
+Some dealers consider a small bow-tie a good factor, saying that it contributes to the overall beauty of the diamond while others say that it is a negative factor: a flaw that mar’s the exquisiteness of the diamond.

 What Exactly is a Diamond Bow-Tie?

 A diamond bow-tie is a shadow that runs along the width of a diamond, usually in the center.
 This effect is seen in some fancy cut diamonds, such as Pear, Marquise, and Oval, forming a dark shape reminiscent of a bow-tie, hence the name.
 Brilliant cut or round diamonds do not get the bow-tie effect because they are perfectly symmetrical in shape.
 Besides, such diamonds have an even distribution of light compared to the fancy cuts wherein a shadow forms in the deeper parts due to imperfect reflection and refraction of light.

 Use tools like James Allen's 3D Video Technology with 40X Magnification to assess if a diamond has a large bow-tie effect.
 If it does, you will be better off avoiding it.

 Generally, a slight bow-tie effect is rarely avoidable, and is even considered a mark of top-notch cutting (having been able to properly angle and proportion the facets, table and pavilion.
 In instances where the effect is substantial, it could be the result of a flawed, improperly proportioned cut and the complete absence of the effect could be as a result of the cut that is too shallow, with the attendant consequence of a marked decrease in sparkle.
 The bow-tie effect is not very visible and most times won’t be noticed in a casual look, even from a short distance.
 If in a small amount, it will usually have no effect on the overall clarity and brilliance of the diamond.
 Depending on your preference, the bow-tie effect will sometimes have a pleasing effect, with its contrast enhancing the diamond’s aesthetics.